invertedv/testGo/docs/directoryStructure.md

                 - slice value 2
             - 'slicer 2'

+*subsequent assessModel or biasModel runs save the .gom file names according to the run date & time.<br>
-(1) can be renamed using model: key
+**can be renamed using model: key<br>
-(2) can be renamed using graphs: key
+***can be renamed using graphs: key